 Burrows under a building

 To stop wombats using a burrow under a building, erect a one-way sturdy door that allows the animal to leave but not return.
 Bury steel mesh around the entrance to prevent the wombat digging underneath the door.
-Alternatively, use two electric wires at 15 and 30 cm above ground level to prevent access to an area.
+Alternatively, use two electric wires at 15 and 30 centimetres above ground level to prevent access to an area.

 Learn more about wombats